Thank you for sending your enquiry! One of our team members will contact you shortly.

 - The event flow of package management

-- Basic package management operations via the command line
+- Performing basic package management operations via the command line

 - Interactive use of aptitude